 Sitlamata Waterfall is cascading down from a height of about 500 feet and is one of the most famous waterfalls near Indore.
 It is visited by a large number of tourists as well as devotees due to the presence of Sheetla Mata Temple.
 Various folk tales revolve around the existence of the fall.
 This place also has 3 beautiful caves, and it is also believed that Holkar state Pindaris hid there.

 The popularity of the waterfall is owed to the mesmerizing aura that it creates, combined with plentiful greenery around it.
 The waterfall is in its full glory in the monsoon season.
 The water depth here is about 3 to 6 feet, and is safe for bathing, and swimming.
-One has to trek around 1-2 km to reach the waterfall from the .....
+One has to trek around 1-2 km to reach the .....

 Heritage | Pilgrimage